Students need and rely on your support to guide them through exploring and deciding on careers.

 Parents and families make an impact on students decision-making.
-Review the suggested four year plan for your student and encourage involvement, early and often.
+Talk to your student and encourage campus and community involvement, early and often.
 Please find tips to support your student:

 Encourage your student to visit the Career Center.
 Get familiar with the services and assessments we offer and help them navigate their busy schedules to make time for career development.

 Students have busy schedules, but gaining career-ready skills will be essential and necessary to land a successful career.
-Students should take time to attend career workshops, information sessions and career fairs and networking mixers whenever available to them.
-A full list of workshops and events can be found on MC Connect.
+Students should take time to attend career workshops, information sessions and career fairs whenever available to them.
+Students can access events in Handshake.

 Promote Internships and Service: